 Edit: I’ve skipped over some important details in this adventure (the types of rooms, the order, the costumes me and my ally wear, hidden areas, etc).
 That’s intentional in case anyone wants to check it out themselves.
 I’m on PS4 by the way.

-© Post "Anyone else make up quests at their camps to take random players on??" for game Fallout.
+More about FalloutPost: "Anyone else make up quests at their camps to take random players on??" specifically for the game Fallout.
+Other useful information about this game: